Financial aid timeline and steps to apply

 Students who have completed the FAFSA and all necessary requirements will receive an offer letter via SCAD email.
 This letter lists all financial assistance the student is eligible to receive, including scholarships, grants, and loans.

-- Students must accept the terms and conditions in MySCAD in order to receive aid.
+- Students should review the terms and conditions for receiving financial aid in MySCAD.
 Students offered Federal Direct Loans will also need to accept or decline the offer.
 Learn how to accept your financial aid.

-- All federal loan borrowers must complete the Annual Student Loan Acknowledgement.
+- All federal loan borrowers should complete the Annual Student Loan Acknowledgement.

 - All first-time Federal Loan borrowers must complete the Master Promissory Note and Entrance Loan Counseling.

 Students should regularly check their student email account for any information requested by the SCAD financial aid office.
 This is also a great time to review other important financial aid information, including information on SCAD scholarships, federal loans and grants, and Georgia Aid.

 Students may apply for supplemental financial aid to cover the cost of education.

 - Dependent student parents and graduate students may apply for the credit-based Direct PLUS Loan.
 Approved borrowers may borrow up to the cost of attendance minus any other financial assistance received.